La Malinche (Matlalcuéyatl) hiking guide: best volcano climbs in Mexico

 Starting at 3,100m and ascending all the way to 4,461m, La Malinche gains a fairly sizeable amount of elevation and it’s possible that you’ll start to feel the effects of altitude near the summit if you aren’t adequately acclimatised.

 Regardless of your fitness, age, or previous experience with high-elevation climbing, there is absolutely no substitute for acclimatisation!
-Camping just below the trailhead at Centro Vacacional Malintzi (3,100m) prior to the climb is helpful, as are days spent just walking around Mexico City (2,240m) or ascending one of the region’s other volcanoes— my friends and I did the slightly higher and harder climb of Nevado de Toluca (4,680m) prior to Malinche and felt no symptoms on this hike!
+Camping just below the trailhead at Centro Vacacional Malintzi (3,100m) prior to the climb is helpful, as are days spent just walking around Mexico City (2,240m) or ascending one of the region’s other volcanoes— I did the slightly higher and harder climb of Nevado de Toluca (4,680m) prior to Malinche and felt no symptoms on this hike!

 Practical information